argythana/r4m_public_demo/README.md

 * implement ML algorithms,
 * create numerical, categorical, geospatial charts,
 * deploy online and interactive visualization dashboards that can be used in production.

+In the end, the project should be like [r4m.live](https://r4m.live) but with a different dataset and a different use case.